-- Merit – The principle of merit means that decisions about appointments and pay are based on an unbiased and non-partisan assessment of a person’s knowledge, skills and abilities.
+- Merit – The principle of merit means that decisions about appointments and payments are based on an unbiased and non-partisan assessment of a person’s knowledge, skills, and abilities.
 It is the cornerstone of the work in the service and is derived from the Act which created the Civil Service:

 - Fairness – Exhibiting conduct that is unbiased in the interaction with and treatment of employees and in the application of Civil Service policies and regulations as enshrined in Section 66.2 of the Act Creating the Civil Service Agency: